sparks-baird/auto-paper/README.md

 ### Mathematica
 Beginner:
 Use CopyAs.."LaTeX"
-* Typeset equations in Mathematica and
+* Typeset equations in Mathematica
 * Can copy LaTeX or MathML into Mathematica (latter generally behaves better in my experience)

 Advanced: